top of page

 We’re new parents.
 Will an intensive help?

-Often, yes.
-New parenthood can scramble sleep, time, identity, and fairness at home.
-Intensives give you space to reset roles, re-balance labor and mental load, and create fast, workable agreements for this season.
+New parenthood can disrupt sleep, time, identity, and fairness in the relationship.
+Intensives give you space to reset roles, rebalance labor and mental load, and create workable agreements for this season.

 How should we prepare?

-• Plan a low-key evening after Day 1—no big commitments.
+• Plan a low-key evening after your first session

 How do we start?